mattjmorrison/dotfiles/docs/firefox.md

 settings.nix
 ```

 `modules/home/firefox.nix` reads the profile extension list from `settings.firefox.profiles` and turns the named extension into the corresponding Firefox add-on package.
+The same profile record can also carry Firefox prefs, such as `sidebar.verticalTabs` and `sidebar.position_start` for vertical tabs on the right.
 Other Firefox profiles do not receive it.

 ## Profiles